jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 <img src="image-2.png" width="500" />

 Yes, it's lazy!
 But efficient.
-But the code still has those little barriers of comments that'll stop you from reading the code.
+But it's still quite cluttered with comment.
+Half the code above is still comment.

 ### Reuse the Comments Anywhere!

 To find our code back, we can use a trick, making things much easier.
-I like to put all the comments in a file called `docs.cs`:
+I like to put my comments in a file called `docs.cs`:

 ```cs
 /// <summary>